-E. Register Of Interested Persons
+E. Register of Interested Persons

-Persons wishing to comment on, or object to, the tentative waste discharge requirements (WDRs) and the tentative Cease and Desist Order (CDO), or submit evidence for the Board to consider, are invited to submit them in writing to Cassandra above address, send them Owens or electronically cowens@waterboards.ca.gov.
+Persons wishing to comment on, or object to, the tentative waste discharge requirements (WDRs) and the tentative Cease and Desist Order (CDO), or submit evidence for the Board to consider, are invited to submit them in writing to Cassandra Owens at the above address. or send them electronically cowens@waterboards.ca.gov.
 To be evaluated and responded to by Regional Board staff, included in the Board's agenda folder, and fully considered by the Board, written comments or testimony regarding the tentative revisions must be received at the Regional Board office no later than close of business on April 15, 2009.
 Failure to comply with these requirements is grounds for the Regional Water Board to refuse to admit the proposed written comment or exhibit into evidence pursuant to section 648.4, title 23 of the California Code of Regulations.